cmookj/vma/README.md

-# Yet Another Simple Linear Algebra Library
+# Vector Matrix Arithmetic Library

 This is a very simple linear algebra library.
 Currently, it supports real/complex vectors and matrices.